captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 I said.
 ---
-Do it before you can’t enjoy
+Get yourself an address in Vermont.
 ---
+Get yourself a doctor who will ign off on it
+---
+Do it all now before you can’t enjoy
+---
 a meal or clutch the hand of
----
 someone you love.
 ---
 I said make all the decisions
 ---
-you wanna make while you can.
+you wanna make while you still can.
+---
+Dot all the i's and cross all the t's
+---
+And get you go backpack
+---
+So you can set it all in motion the second you need to
 ---
 Because the longer you wait
 ---